Share Dropbox between VirtualBox Host and Guest

 Reboot the Linux virtual machine, and I find my Dropbox is inaccessible again!

-But the symbolic link doesn't work, because the GVFS mount isn't automatically mounted.
+/media/sf_Dropbox is intact, the symbolic link does not work, because the GVFS mount isn't automatically mounted.

 gvfs-mount -f sftp://localhost in a console solves the problem, but I want to automate this mounting process.